liferay/liferay-screens/android/documentation/screenlet_creation.md

 ## Introduction

-This document explains the steps required to create your own screenlet.
-Before proceeding, you may want to read the [Architecture Guide](architecture.md) in order to understand the underlying concepts.
-You may also want to read the guide [How to Create Your Own View](view_creation.md) in order to support the new screenlet from the Default or other view sets.
+This document explains the steps required to create your own screenlets in Liferay Screens for Android.
+Before proceeding, you may want to read the [Architecture Guide](architecture.md) to understand the concepts underlying screenlets.
+You may also want to read the guide [How to Create Your Own View](view_creation.md) to support the new screenlet from the Default or other view sets.

 The steps below walk you through creating an example screenlet for bookmarks that has the following features:

-- Allows the user to enter an URL and title in a text box.
+- Allows the user to enter a URL and title in a text box.
-- When the user touches the submit button, the URL and title entered are sent to the Liferay instance's Bookmark service to be saved.
+- When the user touches the submit button, the URL and title are sent to the Liferay instance's Bookmark service to be saved.

-Steps:
+Now that you know the basic ideas behind Screenlets and have a goal for the screenlet you'll create here, it's time to get started!

+## Creating Your Screenlet

-- Create a new interface called `AddBookmarkViewModel`.
-This will include all attributes that will be presented in the view.
-In our case, these are `url` and `title`.
+1. Create a new interface called `AddBookmarkViewModel`.
+This is for adding the attributes to show in the view.
+In this case, the attributes are `url` and `title`.
 Any screenlet view must implement this interface.

 ```java
 public interface AddBookmarkViewModel {